pretorh/tests-basic-react/README.md

 - index.prod.html is copy of normal index, but with this cdn and the prod bundle
 - build prod releases with bundle-prod (instead of bundle)

+### browserify build.js file

+- create a file to handle the browserify building

 #### links

 - https://reactjs.org/docs/add-react-to-an-existing-app.html